Amnesty to shut Hong Kong offices given national security law risks | Law-Order

 Amnesty to shut Hong Kong offices given national security law risks

-Among the groups to have disbanded this year are several leading trade unions, NGOs, and professional groups, while a number of other NGOs including the New School for Democracy have relocated to the democratic island of Taiwan.
+Among the groups to have disbanded this year are several leading trade unions, NGOs, and professional groups, while several other NGOs including the New School for Democracy have relocated to the democratic island of Taiwan.
 There was no immediate response from the Hong Kong government to a Reuters request for comment.

 Hong Kong and Chinese authorities say the national security law enshrines individual rights, justifying the laws as necessary to restore stability after mass protests in 2019 when millions took to the streets over many months.
 Protesters have long called on China's Communist leaders to abide by its constitutional promise to grant the city broad freedoms and eventual full democracy under a so-called "one country, two systems" arrangement.